cayeborreo/spunky-potato/content/posts/201908/going-beyond-our-echo-chambers.md

 ### 3. And lastly... consider that you may be wrong.

-As much as we'd like to believe we're right all the time, sometimes it might be us who have stale core beliefs (or at least part of them).
+As much as we'd like to believe we're right all the time, sometimes it might be us who have false or stale beliefs (or perhaps parts of them).
 If we're asking other people to re-evaluate their stances, we should be just as willing to take our own advice first.

 Take everything from a logical perspective, and see if the arguments supporting the belief in question are still in line with your values.
 Maybe it's a washed-down stance people in your echo chamber have mindlessly parroted back since time immemorial, and there are actually chinks in the armor.
 It's these weak points that are most worthy of attention, so inspect them thoroughly.